ekstroem/MESS/README.md

 * `age` - computes the age in years of a person from two date (birth date and current date)
 * `auc` - computes the area under the curve for two vectors (x-values and y-values).
 Can handle ranges and missing observations
+* `categorize` - produce tables using a data argument
 * `expand_table` - Expand table or matrix to data frame where each observation in the table becomes a single observation in the data frame with corresponding information for each for each combination of the table